New construction the key solution to reducing rents

 The RTB / ESRI residential rent index for Q1 2016 was released today and shows that overall Dublin rents increased by 0.2% in the three months and by 8.7% in the year.
 The breakdown between houses and apartments was relatively similar, increasing by 0.6% and 0.4% respectively in the quarter and by 8.4% and 8.1% in the year.

 The annual rate of inflation in rents in Dublin has remained somewhat steady over the last four quarters at about 8.5%.
-However this is less than the 10% increases being experienced in mid-2014.
-Rents in Dublin are now slightly ahead (0.2%) of where they were at market peak at the end of 2007.
+However, this is less than the 10% increase experienced in mid-2014.
+Rents in Dublin are now slightly ahead (0.2%) of where they were at the market peak at the end of 2007.